-Would the project.
-Potentially Significant Impact Less than Significant Impact with Mitigation Incorporated Less than Significant Impact No Impact Exposure of persons to or generation of noise levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? х

-Wo uld the project: Potentially Significant Impact Less than Significant Impact with Mitigation Incorporated Less than Significant Impact No Impact 2.
-Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels? х 3.
+Wo ould the project: Potentially Significant Impact Less than Significant Impact with Mitigation Incorporated Less than Significant Impact No Impact 1.
+Exposure of persons to or generation of noise levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? х 2.
+Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels? x 3.
 A substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project? х 4.
 A substantial temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project? х 5.
-For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project site to excessive noise levels? x 6.
-For a project within the vicinity of a private airstrip, would the project expose people residing or working in the project site to excessive noise levels? х
+For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the Project site to excessive noise levels? x

+Would the project: Potentially Significant Impact Less than Significant Impact with Mitigation Incorporated Less than Significant Impact No Impact For a project within the vicinity of a private airstrip, would the project expose people residing or working in the Project site to excessive noise levels? x